Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 When initialized with a Shift workflow, the node will parse through the Input and Output nodes plugs and automatically populate a set of Nuke knobs in the node UI.

-The following table shows the correspondance between Shift Plugs and Nuke knobs or inputs.
+The following table shows the correspondence between Shift Plugs and Nuke knobs or inputs.